aDouladiris/Grayscale-Image-Colorization/README.md

 # Grayscale-Image-Colorization
-The source code will remain private
+The source code will remain private.
-For demonstration only
+For demonstration only.

 RGB colorspace